gc-na/cshellwiki.github.io/wiki/pidstat_english.md

-# [Linux] Bash pidstat Uso: Monitor process statistics
+# [Linux] C Shell (csh) pidstat 使用法: Monitor process statistics

 ## Overview
-The `pidstat` command is a part of the `sysstat` package and is used to monitor individual process statistics in Linux.
-It provides detailed information about CPU usage, memory usage, and other performance metrics for running processes, making it a valuable tool for system administrators and developers.
+The `pidstat` command is a useful tool for monitoring individual process statistics in real-time.
+It provides detailed information about CPU usage, memory consumption, and other performance metrics for running processes, making it invaluable for system administrators and developers who need to optimize performance.

 ## Usage
 The basic syntax of the `pidstat` command is as follows: